Getit-Tech/getit-sdk/README.md

 import { GetitAdPlugin } from "getit-sdk";
 ```

-Then insert the Getit plugin where you need
+Then insert the Getit plugin whereever you see fit.
+Note that, for maximum compatibility, we now use 728x90 banners for desktop and 270x90 for mobile screens.

 ```
 <GetitAdPlugin